-Ramadan, the holy month of Islamic calendar in which Muslims plan to devote each and every second of this month with good deeds, prayer and worship of Allah and to celebrate Eid-ul-Fitr that would come at the end of Ramadan.
+Ramadan, the holy month of the Islamic calendar in which Muslims plan to devote each and every second of this month with good deeds, prayer, and worship of Allah, and to celebrate Eid-ul-Fitr that would come at the end of Ramadan.

 This Eid is one of the greatest awaited occasions among Muslims and Muslims make extraordinary planning for this day because this is the day of scattering joy and happiness all over the world.
 We will discuss the Eid-ul-Fitr as a blessing below and the major duties and obligations as a Muslim